 Great things in store after UDMI’ve had people write back 20 years later and say “I still have that paper I wrote for you and it was a terrific influence on me.
-I changed careers because I realized that this is what I wanted to do.”You might like to know thatI have published five books./www.udmercy.edu/about/meet_faculty/cba/images/UDM-FrJerryCavanagh-sm.jpgUDM-FrJerryCavanagh-sm.jpgUDM-FrJerryCavanagh-sm.jpgI want students to come to know themselves, their future, their lives.Jeanne-DavidJeanne DavidJeanne M. David
+I changed careers because I realized that this is what I wanted to do.”You might like to know thatI have published five books./www.udmercy.edu/about/meet_faculty/cba/images/UDM-FrJerryCavanagh-sm.jpgUDM-FrJerryCavanagh-sm.jpgUDM-FrJerryCavanagh-sm.jpgI want to help you better understand yourself, your life and your possible futures.Jeanne-DavidJeanne DavidJeanne M. David

 Associate Professor, Accounting; Director, Undergraduate Business Programs